 Best Practices to Ensure Success When Switching Leadership Roles: Part II – Doing the Math

 Part II – Doing the Math is part of a five-part series

-In Part I of this series, I covered whether or not you can make a marketing leadership change without losing your full compensation, including salary and other financial incentives.
-In this article (Part II), I’ll help you consider if there’s a right time of the year to change roles to soften your total compensation impact by “doing the math.”
+In Part I of this series, we covered whether or not you can make a marketing leadership change without losing your full compensation, including salary and other financial incentives.
+In this article (Part II), we’ll help you consider if there’s a right time of the year to change roles to soften your total compensation impact by “doing the math.”

 In addition to the 401(k) matching or profit-sharing vesting schedules I covered in Part I, there are a few other factors that contribute to the benefits you could be leaving on the table if you leave your current role, including: